open/close all folders

 - Early-Bird Cameo: Appears in "Red Soul" in a couple of panels, but hardly is of consequence in that story.

-- Dirty Communist: Was one of Gotfield's benefactees, and was even arrested in "Red Soul"
+- Dirty Communist: Was one of Gotfield's benefactees, and was even arrested in "Red Soul", he's also a complete asshole.

 - No Celebrities Were Harmed: He is based on Allen Ginsberg.